cqerl/cqerl/README.md

 * The third argument is the number of clients to start *per node*.

-* The `cqerl:wait_for_group/1` call blocks until *at least one* client from the group is connected and available.
-Attempts to run queries before this point may procude `no_clients` errors.
+* The `cqerl:add_group/[3,4]` call blocks until *at least one* client from the group is connected and available.
+Once the call returns, queries should be able to be run using clients from it.

 * Groups may be named, using `cqerl:add_group/4` and supplying a name (any term) as the first parameter.
-This name may be passed to `cqerl:wait_for_group/1`.
+See [Named Groups](#named-groups) below.

 #### Using environment variables